 A brief conclusion

-With the Fashion Revolution Day we would like to address a versatile and above all eminent topic of logistics and the supply chain.
+We would like to address a versatile and above all eminent topic of logistics and the supply chain.
 Our aim is not only to provide informative content, but also to position ourselves on the subject of sustainability.
 We and many other private individuals and companies have recognized the responsibility and necessity of action – it is important to take up and reflect on this topic again and again.
 As we write these lines and the coming ones, we hope to promote and spread the awareness of actions that are sustainable.